rexray/rexray/README.md

 ```

 ## Runtime - Service (Docker)
-Additionally, it can be ran as a service to support `Docker`, `Mesos`, and other
+Additionally, it can be run as a service to support `Docker`, `Mesos`, and other
  platforms that can communicate through `HTTP/JSON`.

 ```bash